companieshouse/forms-enablement-salesforce/src/customMetadata/Transaction_Type_Step.LLDS01_DocuSign.md

     </values>
     <values>
         <field>Display_Text_3__c</field>
-        <value xsi:type="xsd:string">&lt;p class=&quot;govuk-body-l&quot;&gt;You will receive an email once the directors listed below have approved the application and this will allow you to check and complete the submisison.&lt;/p&gt;</value>
+        <value xsi:type="xsd:string">&lt;p class=&quot;govuk-body-l&quot;&gt;You will receive an email once the directors listed below have approved the application.
+You will then be able to review and submit your application.&lt;/p&gt;</value>
     </values>
     <values>
         <field>Display_Text_4__c</field>